 Businesses across the globe find value in the role of chief security officer.
 Aspiring CSOs may find employment opportunities in industries such as financial services, information technology services, healthcare, pharmaceuticals, consulting, education and government contracting.

 Education Preparation for Chief Security Officer Jobs

 The education and expertise required to land a chief security officer job are usually accrued through formal education and work experience.
 This senior-level position takes extensive knowledge of IT security technology, architecture, networks and systems infrastructure, as well as a highly developed leadership and management ability.
 Specific qualifications for CSO positions will vary according to the employer’s needs.

-- Associate’s Degree: The path to a corporate security career could begin by earning a two-year associate’s degree and landing an entry-level IT job.
+- Associate’s Degree in Computer Information Systems: The path to a corporate security career could begin by earning a two-year associate’s degree and landing an entry-level IT job.
 With experience and additional education, you may find opportunities for advancement.
 Most mid-level security positions will require at least a bachelor’s degree.

-- Bachelor’s Degree: For many IT security positions, employers will generally require at least a four-year bachelor’s degree in computer science, information technology, engineering or a related discipline.
+- Bachelor’s Degree in Business and Computer Information Systems: For many IT security positions, employers will generally require at least a four-year bachelor’s degree in computer science, information technology, engineering or a related discipline.
 Many also require industry certifications and work experience.

-- Master’s Degree: Landing a CSO position may require an advanced degree, as well as extensive work experience.
+- Master’s Degree in Cybersecurity: Landing a CSO position may require an advanced degree, as well as extensive work experience.
 Employers may show preference to candidates holding a Master of Science in Information Assurance and Cybersecurity.
 An advanced degree typically takes an additional one to two years beyond the bachelor’s level.

 Potential employers may also seek candidates with professional training, industry certifications or related higher education, such as a graduate degree or For-Credit Graduate Certificate in Information Assurance and Cybersecurity.
 Some employers may require security clearances and additional certifications.